noedelorme/conpra/README.md

 # Conpra: Algorithms for Programming Contests
-Conpra is the Master level practical course about Programming Contests at the Technical University of Munich.
+Conpra is the master level practical course about programming contests at the Technical University of Munich.
 Each week, for thirteen weeks in a row, there are five problems to solve around the same theoretical concept.

 #### Preliminary problems
 - [x] [BRTREE](https://www.spoj.com/problems/BRTREE/)